From BR Bullpen

 In 1958, Takao began to suffer from the heavy workload, falling to 16-18, 2.99.
 An All-Star for the 4th time, he led the league in homers (18), walks (79) runs (98) and earned runs (88) allowed.
 On September 14, he threw a one-hitter against the Toei Flyers.
 He fell to 11-17, with a 3.24 ERA in the next year and failed to make the All-Star squad.
 In 1960, Kajimoto went 21-18 with a 2.80 ERA and returned to the All-Star rolls.
 On the downside, he allowed 31 homers, the most in the league.
 Gordie Windhorn reports that Kajimoto often would start one day then pitch in relief the next, working up to 5 or 6 innings.
 He would be far less effective on little rest and "the poor guy probably couldn't lift his arm!"

 Kajimoto was 17-23, 2.80 in 1961 and made the All-Star team; he was honored the same way the next year and went 14-15, 3.28, leading the PL with seven wild pitches.
 In 1963, Takao fell to 9-17, 4.33, making his 8th All-Star team but posting the worst ERA of his career.
 That season, the Hankyu offense was so weak - they barely averaged 3 runs a game - that manager Yukio Nishimoto once batted Kajimoto third.
+It would be 50 years until another starting pitcher, Shohei Otani, hit in the heart of the order.
 Overall, Kajimoto hit .204/.248/.263 in his career, with 13 homers and two intentional walks.

 Takao rebounded to 9-13, 3.34 in 1964 and became the third NPB pitcher ever to reach 2,000 career strikeouts.
 In 1965, he went 5-11, 3.61 and made his 9th All-Star squad.
 Takao began 1966 at 2-0 - and went downhill from there, losing a Nippon Pro Baseball record 15 consecutive decisions to finish the year at 2-15, but with a 3.68 ERA.
 He was unlucky as the The Braves were bad team too much as Hankyu was 55-58 when other pitchers got the decision.